 Getting Things Done: The Art of Stress-Free Productivity

-The Time Chunking Method: A 10-Step Action Plan For Increasing Your Productivity
+The Time Chunking Method: A 10-Step Action Plan for Increasing Your Productivity

 Instead of supplying readers with lists of strategies and productivity software, Damon Zahariades focuses on a single method anyone can implement.
-The Time Chunking Method is built to compliment your workflow and bring stability to your productive day, rather than force new habits or philosophical perspectives on choice-making.
+The Time Chunking Method is built to compliment your workflow and bring stability to your productive day, rather than forcing new habits or philosophical perspectives on choice-making.
 Available on Amazon and Audible.

 When: The Scientific Secrets of Perfect Timing

 Insightful and filled to the brim with practical advice, this field guide about the importance of timing is backed by scientific evidence.
 Author Daniel H. Pink combines all the best work on patterns, behavioral science, and business into narratives that you’ll relate to.
 Available on Amazon and Audible.

 The Dip: A Little Book That Teaches You When to Quit (and When to Stick)